BlankTo/new_arkanoid/README.md

 ## Future plans

 Roadmap:
+- Event with multiple subjects
-- Rule with subject and object
+- Rule with subjects and object
 - time window for trigger and effect
 - Add more events in the game
 - avoid re-evaluation of individual